-- Run OmniBook Tools and click the Power Management button.
-You can change these power settings: - Automatic timeout settings.
+- Run HP User Tools and click the OmniBook button on the Setup tab.
+On the Power tab you can change these power settings: - Automatic timeout settings.

 - Save your work, then run the System Configuration Utility and use its Power menu.
 You can change these power settings: - Automatic timeout settings (rebooting is required). - □ Additional power-saving settings (rebooting is required). - Battery charging order for two batteries (rebooting is not required).